 Chickens are more susceptible to infection with the avian reovirus when they're young, between 6 to 16 weeks of age.
 There is an increased resistance with age.
 When older chickens are infected, the clinical signs are less severe.

-Chickens with viral arthritis typically develop marked swelling of the digital flexor and metatarsal extensor tendons, which are located just above the hock joint.
+During the early stages of the disease, chickens may display varying degrees of lameness and abnormalities in the feet which gradually spread up the legs to the hocks.
+There will be marked swelling of the digital flexor and metatarsal extensor tendons, which are located just above the hock joint.
 The area of the swelling usually feels warm to the touch.
-The foot pad and hock joint might also be swollen.

 Diagnosis of Viral Arthritis